-As a potential or current student, employee, or guest of the college, you have a right to know the information contained in this report, presented in compliance with the Clery Act of 1991.
-If you have any questions regarding the details you find herein, please do not hesitate to contact me or the department's Clery compliance officer; we will be glad to offer any further insight or clarification you might need.
+As a current student or employee, you have a right to know the information contained in the report.
+The report can be found on the Parkland College website under Public Safety Clery Act Compliance (parkland.edu/AnnualSecurityReport).
+A paper copy of this report is available by contacting the Department of Public Safety.
+If you have any questions regarding the details in the report, please do not hesitate to contact me or the department's Clery Compliance Officer.
+We will be glad to offer any further insight or clarification you might need.